parvathykumar/pdsnd_github/README.md

 In order to do so, python functions were created to
 1. Read data from the provided CSV files &
 2. Perform basic summary statistics based on user inputted filters.

+The functions leveraged the Pandas package to consume the data and perform the required analysis.

 ### Files used
 **Python Script**